pcarbo/genetic-data-analysis-rcc-1/episodes/03-pca-project.md

-plot we created in the [previous episode](02-pca.md), then overlay the test samples onto this plot. *First, repeat the steps to load and merge the "pc" data frame containing the PCA results.* Once you have done this, take the following steps to generate a data frame for the test samples.
+plot we created in the [previous episode](02-pca.md), then overlay the test samples onto this plot. *First, repeat the steps to load and merge the "pc" data frame containing the PCA results.* Once you have done this, take the following steps to generate a data frame `pc.test` for the test samples.

 ```R
 pc.test           <- cbind(data.frame(id = rownames(pc.test)),pc.test)